Jared284/security-portfolio/labs/03-cloud-security-monitoring/06-alerting-and-response/README.md

 - alerting is email-based only
 - there is no automated containment or remediation action
 - the host-side alarm is based on one SSH-related behavior
-- the cloud-side alarm is based on one initial CloudTrail event type
+- the cloud-side alarms are based on a small set of specific CloudTrail event types
 - the workflow does not yet correlate host-side and cloud-side events together
 - thresholds and alerting logic are intentionally simple for the initial lab implementation